mreichelt/monkey-dart/README.md

-# Writing an Interpreter in Dart
+# Writing an Interpreter for the Monkey 🐒 Language in Dart

 [![Build Status](https://travis-ci.org/mreichelt/monkey-dart.svg?branch=master)](https://travis-ci.org/mreichelt/monkey-dart)

-A fully working interpreter for the Monkey 🐒 programming language as known from the book [Writing an Interpreter in Go](https://interpreterbook.com/), written in [Dart](https://www.dartlang.org/).
+A fully working interpreter for the Monkey programming language as known from the book [Writing an Interpreter in Go](https://interpreterbook.com/), written in [Dart](https://www.dartlang.org/).

 ### Install Monkey and start the REPL